arcadianlyric/RecSys_AgenticAI_MLOps/README.md

 # Machine Learning Engineering Portfolio

-## Recommendation Systems, Agentic AI, and ML in Production
+## Recommendation Systems, Agentic AI, and MLOps in Production

 This portfolio showcases my expertise in building production-ready machine learning systems, with a focus on recommendation systems, agentic AI workflows, and scalable ML infrastructure.